sahilng/cligpt/README.md

 To use, do `./run.sh` (prerequisite: Python).

-Create a `.env` based on `.env.example` to save API key, model, and streaming preference.
+Create a `.env` based on `.env.example` to save API key, model, streaming, and web-search preferences.

 To add the `?` shortcut, do `source shortcut.sh`.